Proton Pump Inhibitors and Kidney Disease

 Medical Alternatives Are Available

-For those needing treatment for gastric reflux & heartburn, alternative to PPI's like histamine-2 receptor antagonist (H2 antagonists) meds are available.
+For those needing treatment for gastric reflux, heartburn, alternative to PPI's like histamine-2 receptor antagonist (H2 antagonists) meds are available.
 Those drugs do not seem to have the same correlations to kidney disease as the PPI's.
 H2 antagonists are available as OTC (over the counter) and as prescription drugs.
 There are lots of them but you might recognize names like Pepcid, Tagamet or Zantac.

 Since this is health blog focusing on natural things you can do, I can't leave you with drug recommendations.
 The first task is to limit the problem as much as possible.